Nishchay71177/moswen/README.md

 # 🚀 Project Title

-> Weave AI magic with groq
+> Learn-solve-explain with
 ---

 ## 📌 Problem Statement

->To create an interactive web platform that helps students solve math questions by providing step-by-step solutions, improving their problem-solving skills and enhancing their understanding of mathematical concepts.
+>weave AI magic with groq

 ## project name
-- Learn-solve-explain with Moswen
+- Moswen

 ## 🎯 Objective
->To make problem solving in math easier
+>To create an interactive web platform that helps students solve math questions by providing step-by-step solutions, improving their problem-solving skills and enhancing their understanding of mathematical concepts.
 ---

 ## 🧠 Team & Approach